34 Animals That Eat Other Animals With Pictures

 However, sardines are also animals that eat other animals.
 In the wild, they feed on zooplankton, small crustaceans, and other small fish.

-Sardines are considered an important part of the food chain in the ocean.
-They are preyed upon by larger fish, such as tuna, sharks, and dolphins.
+Sardines are considered an important part of the ocean’s food chain.
+Larger fish, such as tuna, sharks, and dolphins, prey on them.

 These predators rely on sardines for survival and play an important role in maintaining a healthy ecosystem.

 Despite being a food source for other animals, sardines are also a valuable human resource.
-They are a rich source of omega-3 fatty acids essential for maintaining good health.
+They are a rich source of omega-3 fatty acids, which are essential for maintaining good health

 Sardines are also a sustainable food source; they are abundant and can be harvested using eco-friendly methods.